 Knowing how to quickly and easily resize planner printables to fit into your planner system is a must.

-If you want your planning system to work for you and be something that you enjoy using, you will want to customize your planner (make it your own DIY planner with Frankenplanning style!).
+If you want your planning system to work for you and be something that you enjoy using, you will want to customize your planner (make it your own custom planner with Frankenplanning style!).